mooltiverse/nyx/docs/_pages/guide/user/02.introduction/usage.md

 #### Using the extension

-The easier way to configure Nyx is via a Gradle *extension*, which is a configuration block named `nyx` you add inside your `settings.gradle` or `build.gradle` script (depending on where you applied the plugin), like this:
+The easier way to configure Nyx is via a Gradle *extension*.

+When using Groovy the extension is a configuration block named `nyx` you add inside your `settings.gradle` or `build.gradle` script (depending on where and how you applied the plugin, as a *settings plugin* or *project plugin*, respectively), like this:

 ```groovy
 plugins {